heythere-project/yolo/README.md

 ###this.redirect(path)
 Redirects the Request to **path**
-###this.currentUser
-If the user has a valid session eg he is logged in the **this.currentUser** will contain the current user object.

 ##Routes
 The routes file in the config directory contains all the individual routes to the controllers.
 A route consists of a **key** and a **value**.